-The honest answer is that yes, composite does warp, but the upside is that it does so at a far slower rate than traditional wood decking.
+The honest answer is that composite does warp, but the upside is that it does so at a far slower rate than traditional wood decking.

 In this article we will cover:

-- Causes Of Warping in Composite Decking
+- Causes Of Warping in Composite Decks

-- Identifying And Repairing Warped Composite Decking
+- DIY Repairing Warped Composite Decking

-Causes Of Warping in Composite Decking
+Causes Of Warping in Composite Decks

 1- Plank Density

-Wind, sunlight, rain, humidity, and dryness, as well as cold and warm weather extremes, directly affect the integrity of the material.
+Although not as fast as real timber, composite decking unprotected from the elements still tends to be affected by warping vulnerabilities because wind, sunlight, rain, humidity, and dryness, as well as cold and warm weather extremes, directly affect the integrity of the material.

-For instance, constant exposure to rain leads to quicker development of rot which ends up the deck beginning to experience curving.
+Perpetual exposure expedites the warping potential of the composite material.
+For instance, constant exposure to rain leads to quicker development of rot which ends up with the deck beginning to experience curving.

 3- Poor Joist Spacing

-However, the improper arrangement of joists does have a common downside of affecting the integrity of decks.
+There is, however, no one perfect method for joist spacing because every deck requires slightly different joist spacing.
+But the improper arrangement of joists does have a common downside of affecting the integrity of decks.

 There are some typical joist install rules of thumb in decking.